Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Related Work

-However, identification of principal stratum causal effects is in general difficult.
+Identification of principal stratum causal effects is in general difficult.
 A major challenge is that we do not observe the individual membership of principal stratum because of its counterfactual nature \citep{gilbert2008evaluating, wolfson2010statistical}.
-Under the principal stratification framework, \cite{gilbert2003sensitivity} proposed to perform sensitivity analyses by varying model parameters in an imposed parametric model for counterfactual outcomes. \cite{shepherd2006sensitivity} and \cite{jemiai2007semiparametric} extended this sensitivity analyses approach by including baseline covariates in the model.
-In reality, however, it is often unclear what the plausible values are for these sensitivity parameters and the selected combinations may not be exhaustive. \cite{li2010bayesian, zigler2012bayesian} used Bayesian approaches to model the joint distribution of the counterfactual intermediate outcomes and long-term outcomes and incorporate prior information regarding nonidentifiable associations.
+Under the principal stratification framework, \cite{gilbert2003sensitivity} propose to perform sensitivity analyses by varying model parameters in an imposed parametric model for counterfactual outcomes. \cite{shepherd2006sensitivity} and \cite{jemiai2007semiparametric} extend this sensitivity analyses approach by including baseline covariates in the model.
+These sensitivity analyses can provide researchers with a range of causal estimates under different values of the sensitivity parameters.
+In reality, however, it is often unclear what the plausible values are for these sensitivity parameters and the selected combinations may not be exhaustive. \cite{li2010bayesian} and \cite{zigler2012bayesian} use Bayesian approaches to model the joint distribution of the counterfactual intermediate outcomes and long-term outcomes and incorporate prior information regarding non-identifiable associations.
 The lack of identifiability, however, still exists and is reflected by the over-coverage of confidence intervals in their simulation studies.

-Principal stratum causal effects with regards to data outcomes truncated by death are not identifiable without further assumptions \citep{zhang2003estimation, kurland2009longitudinal, lee2010causal}. \cite{tchetgen2014identification} identified causal effects by borrowing information from post-treatment risk factors of the intermittent outcome and the causal estimand may vary according to the selected risk factors.
-Instrumental variables were also introduced to provide information on the unobserved principal strata and the justification of that exclusion restriction assumption is often challenging \citep{ding2011identifiability, wang2017identification}.
+Principal stratum causal effects with regards to outcomes truncated by death are not identifiable without further assumptions \citep{zhang2003estimation, kurland2009longitudinal, lee2010causal}. \cite{tchetgen2014identification} identify causal effects by borrowing information from post-treatment risk factors of the intermittent outcome and the causal estimand may vary according to the selected risk factors.
+Instrumental variables are also introduced to provide information on the unobserved principal strata and the justification of that exclusion restriction assumption is often challenging \citep{ding2011identifiability, wang2017identification}.